 While LA's Chinatown may not rival San Francisco or New York in terms of size and density, the careful preservation of culture is impressive.
 Part of the earliest settlements in Los Angeles, Chinatown is home to several historical attractions including a pair of iconic gates and the crowning jewel in terms of Los Angeles public transportation rail stations.

-Hop off the Gold Line at the Chinatown stop for dinner at Hop Louie, one of the oldest restaurants in the city.
+Hop off the Gold Line at the Chinatown stop for dinner at any one of the authentic Chinese restaurants in the area.
 Paper lanterns and pagodas line the streets of this culturally-rich neighborhood, a definite must-see destination for any car-free LA vacation.
+While you're there, explore both Chinatown and Little Tokyo with this affordable walking tour!

 Little Tokyo via Gold Line